strapi/strapi/docs/3.0.0-beta.x/guides/registering-a-field-in-admin.md

 ### Registering a our new Field

-Since the goal of our plugin is to override the current WYSIWYG we don't want it to be display in the administration panel but we need it to register a our new **Field**.
+Since the goal of our plugin is to override the current WYSIWYG we don't want it to be displayed in the administration panel but we need it to register our new **Field**.
 In order to do so we will simply modify the front-end entry point of our plugin:

 **Path —** `./plugins/wysiwyg/admin/src/index.js`